 Shared history - refugee artists provoke new visions of the past

-Local artists from Poland, Latvia and Sweden are going to be working with artists from Syria who have found a new home in Sweden, to create new insights into what integration really means.
+Local artists from Poland, Latvia and Sweden will be working with artists who recently arrived in Sweden as refugees, to create new insights into what integration really means.

-The port city of Gdańsk – for many years a meeting place of many cultures, nationalities and denominations – was the host city for the launch of Shared History (https://www.fargfabriken.se/en/projects/shared-history) in June 2017.
+The port city of Gdańsk in Poland – for many years a meeting place of many cultures, nationalities and denominations – was the host city for the launch of Shared History in June 2017.

 This EU-backed project aims at linking contemporary European societies with the experiences of refugees, creating a new vision of a shared history.

-Local artists from Poland, Latvia and Sweden are going to be working with artists from Syria who have found a new home in Sweden, to create new insights into what integration really means.
+Local artists from Poland, Latvia and Sweden will be working with artists who recently arrived in Sweden as refugees, to create new insights into what integration really means.
 The participating artists – working in film and pictorial art - are delving deep into one another's past to see what perspectives their own histories bring to the present.
-The result will be a series of collaborative works exploring overlaps and coincidences between home and abroad, between then and now, between the remembered and the forgotten.
+The result will be a series of collaborative works exploring overlaps and coincidences between home and abroad, then and now, the remembered and the forgotten.

 A MELTING POT

-The programme for the launch ceremony highlighted the multicultural history of Gdansk, a location chosen for its history both as a melting pot of nationalities and denominations during its golden age after it gained an unusual degree of religious freedom in the 16th century, and as a city more recently reborn from devastation and then, in the 1980s, from oppression.
+The programme for the launch ceremony highlighted the multicultural history of Gdańs.
+It is a location chosen for its history, both as a melting pot of nationalities and denominations during its golden age after it gained an unusual degree of religious freedom in the 16th century, and as a city more recently reborn from devastation and then, in the 1980s, from oppression.

 BUILDING A NEW LIFE

-One of the artists involved in the project is Ibrahim Muhanna, the Syrian film-maker now living in Sweden, who directed "Signature in red", a documentary relating the life and death of Mhyd Mohammad al Zhwry, a painter in Homs who became a victim of the Syrian war.
+One of the artists involved in the project is Ibrahim Muhanna, the Syrian film-maker now living in Sweden.
+He directed "Signature in red", a documentary about the life and death of Mhyd Mohammad al Zhwry, a painter in Homs who became a victim of the Syrian war.

 A NEW DIMENSION TO EUROPEAN CULTURE

 Much of the project will explore the promotion of integration of refugees, working with local migrant support groups.
-And it has an obvious focus on enhancing mutual understanding, developing intercultural and interreligious dialogue and tolerance and respect for other cultures.
+And it has an obvious focus on enhancing mutual understanding, developing intercultural and interreligious dialogue, tolerance and respect for other cultures.

-But Daniel Urey, the project leader, also emphasises that integration is a continuing process, everywhere and with every group of people.
+But Daniel Urey, the project leader, also emphasises that integration is a continuing process.
 "The project is called Shared History because it is based on intertwined experiences", he says.
 "Europe is always in great need of integrating itself into new possibilities and challenges."

 "Or how does a film-maker who has escaped the destruction of the Syrian war relate to Gdansk, a city that owed its development to newcomers from distant lands and different cultures and different religions, but was totally destroyed in WWII, and then had to free itself from political oppression."